Evanito/AntiIdleSaveManager/README.md

 It also doesn’t install anything on your computer, it just makes a folder in your documents folder to house the backups.
 I also advise you store the batch file there.

+Pull requests are encouraged, if you wish to help expand its reach.